DhairyaS450/track-ai-web/TOS.md

    We do not guarantee that the Services will be uninterrupted, secure, or error-free.

 3. **Educational Tool**
-   TaskTide AI is designed as a scheduling and productivity tool.
+   TidalTasks AI is designed as a scheduling and productivity tool.
 We do not guarantee specific academic or personal productivity outcomes.

 ---

 ## 9. Limitation of Liability

 1. **Indirect Damages**
-   To the extent permitted by law, TaskTide AI is not liable for indirect, consequential, special, or incidental damages (including lost profits or data).
+   To the extent permitted by law, TidalTasks AI is not liable for indirect, consequential, special, or incidental damages (including lost profits or data).

 2. **Maximum Liability**
-   In any event, our total liability to you for any claim related to these Terms or the Services shall not exceed the amount you paid us in the past twelve (12) months, or **CAD $50**, whichever is greater.
+   In any event, our total liability to you for any claim related to these Terms or the Services shall not exceed the amount you paid us in the past twelve (12) months, or **CAD $10**, whichever is greater.

 3. **Applicable Jurisdictions**
    Some jurisdictions do not allow certain limitations of liability.
 In such cases, our liability is limited to the extent permitted by law.